Ad-nilpotent ideals and The Shi arrangement

 \begin{thm} \emph{(Section 2 of \cite{Za})} For any hyperplane in $\bbR^n$, we have \begin{itemize} \item[$\bullet$] The number of regions of $\caA$ is $(-1)^n\chi(\caA, -1)$; \item[$\bullet$] The number of relatively bounded regions of $\caA$ is $(-1)^{r(\caA)} \chi(\caA, 1)$. \end{itemize} \end{thm}

-Based on Shi's determination of the number of regions of $\texttt{Shi}$ \cite{S1, S2}, Headley obtained the characteristic polynomial of $\texttt{Shi}$. \begin{thm} \emph{(Theorem 2.4 of \cite{Hea})} Let $\frg$ be a finite dimensional complex simple Lie algebra with rank $l$ and Coxeter number $h$.
+Based on Shi's determination of the number of regions of $\texttt{Shi}$ \cite{S1, S2}, Headley obtained the characteristic polynomial of $\texttt{Shi}$. \begin{thm} \emph{(Theorem 2.4 of \cite{Hea})} Let $\frg$ be a finite-dimensional complex simple Lie algebra with rank $l$ and Coxeter number $h$.
 Let $V$ be the real vector space spanned by $\Delta(\frg, \frh)$.
 Then for the Shi arrangement in $V$, we have

 \end{thm}